JoshuaRady/VegetationManagement/index.md

 author_profile: true
 header:
   image: /assets/images/Misty_VM_Banner.jpg
-  image_description: "Mist in a clearcut field"
+  image_description: "A misty morning in a clearcut."
 ---
 The Vegetation Management Module (VM) is a research tool that allows the simulation of realistic vegetation management activities within the [Functionally Assembled Terrestrial Ecosystem Simulator (FATES)](https://github.com/NGEET/fates).

-<span style="color: darkred; font-style: italic">This documentation is a work in progress.
-The Vegetation Management Module is under rapid development.
-Not everything may be documented fully and not everything may be completely accurate.
+<span class=disclaimer>This documentation is a work in progress.
+The Vegetation Management Module is under active development.
+Not everything is fully documented yet and not everything may accurately reflect the most recent changes to the code.
 Please bear with us.</span>

 ## In Brief